NethServer/nethserver-openvpn/README.rst

 Accounts are used to identify clients connecting to the server itself.
 There are two types of account:

-* user account: system user with VPN access using username and password
+* user account: system user with VPN access using user name and password
 * vpn-only account: simple account with only VPN access

 Each account can be used in a roadwarrior connection (host to net).